-- First: Dial 296-3656 - Second: Enter the teacher's telephone mailbox number (it has 4 digits), then press # - Third: To access another teacher, after the first teacher's assignment is noted - press 0, enter the second teacher's telephone mailbox number, then press # - Fourth: Repeat the third step for additional teachers
+First: Dial 570- 296-3656

+Second: Enter the teacher's telephone mailbox number (it has 4 digits), then press # telephone mailbox number, then press # tool to communicate with families and share important school or classroom information.
+Families are encouraged to participate in these home/school applications.

+Third: To access another teacher, after the first teacher's assignment is noted - press 0, enter the second teacher's